Area Status: Open

 Bowman Lake Campground is a very remote campground with limited services.
-Therere are 7 campsites with tables, fire rings and bear proof food lockers.
+There are 7 campsites with tables, fire rings and bear proof food lockers.
 There is no trash service.

-Bowman Lake is a large lake surrounded by rocky cliffs and scattered pines that is great for fishing and swimming.
+Bowman Lake is a large lake surrounded by rocky cliffs and scattered pines that are great for fishing and swimming.
 A few islands are found within the lake.

 Rough, rocky, and narrow boat launch facilites exist at Bowman Lake.

 The road to access the campground is very rough, rocky, and narrow.
 A high clearance vehicle is needed, and towing boats or trailers is very difficult and dangerous.
-There are several stretches of the road where it is impossible for two vehicles to pass each other; if traffic is coming from both directions, someone has to back up.
+There are several stretches of the road where it is impossible for two vehicles to pass around each other and so if traffic is coming from both directions, someone will need to back up.

 Despite the difficult access, Bowman Lake is a popular, heavily used area.